 How much funding are we receiving?

 We receive £10,020 spread over three payments across the year.
-Our PE leader, Miss Gard, works with the school's senior leaders to map out PE improvements using this funding.
+Our PE leader, Mr Taylor, works with the school's senior leaders to map out PE improvements using this funding.

 How is this money being spent?

 This year we are looking to spend part of the money on additional training for staff, in partnership with 'Create Development'.
 This will include an innovative PE scheme of work, inset training, and leadership support.

 We are also investing in an e-audit system that will allow Mr Taylor, and the school's senior leaders, to better track the impact of the sports premium funding and target particular pupils and areas of PE.